 Our vision is one of “Bill-of-Rights socialism” in the USA, where working people – those who produce all the riches of society – will have political power and will collectively decide priorities for investment and distribution of our nation's wealth – for education, health care, housing, nutrition, recreation, arts, culture and science in a clean, non-polluting economy.

 Our organizational practices are based on democracy, equality, unity of action and transparency.
 We do not set ourselves apart from the rest of the working class movement and organizations; we have no private agenda, no special interests.
 We welcome all who share our goals to join us or work together in alliance.

-With pride in our past and confidence in our future, we hereby establish this Constitution of the Communist Party of the United States America.
+With pride in our past, and with confidence in our working class and its future, we hereby establish the Constitution of the Communist Party of the United States.

 ARTICLE I - Name